 01. CPU

 In order to run games or, like in my case, emulators the main thing needed is any kind of computer.
-Since I wanted this to be a handheld game console, my main priority was to get a small yet powerful computer.
+Since I wanted this to be a DIY handheld game console, my main priority was to get a small yet powerful computer.
 That's why I chose to work with a Single Board Computer (SBC).
 I've used one of them before to build an arcade cabinet so I know that SBCs can run games smoothly.

 A single-board computer is a complete computer built on a single circuit board, with microprocessor, memory, input/output and other features required of a functional computer.